hanlinag/ams-teacher/README.md

 - QRCode will be expired in 5 minutes.
 - Attendance only counts if the subject teacher press the CONFIRM button.

+To avoid the wrong time and classroom,
+- We also validate the timetable for the teacher to collect attendance.
+- If it's not on the data and time of the particular subject (For example, Monday from 9 - 10,).
+- If you're on Tuesday or at 10:30 AM, you cannot collect the attendance (system will not allow you to generate the attendance QRCode).
+- After students scan the QRCode teacher provided, the teacher can know ubsent students, current students in class, and toal students registered in the current class.
+- By the time teacher press CONFIRM button, the attendance records will be stored in the database.

 ## Will it work for me?
 This project is not designed for general usecase.
 It is designed based on the manual system of [University of Computer Studies, Mandalay](https://www.ucsm.edu.mm).
 Author is a computer science student who's studying in there majoring in Knowledge Engineering.
 But you can change some code it work with yours.
 Hope this can help you in some way, as the reference.